Becoming a diverse supplier

 PG&E is committed to a diverse supply chain.
 We work with many small business enterprises (SBE) and enterprises owned by women (WBE), minorities (MBE), service-disabled veterans (DVBE), lesbian, gay, bisexual and transgender individuals (LGBTBE), persons with disabilities (PDBE) and certified Small Business Act Section 8(a) firms.
-In fact, since 2012, more than 38 percent of our annual procurement spend has been with certified diverse businesses.
+In 2023, for the fifth consecutive year, PG&E achieved over $3 billion in spending with certified diverse businesses.

 PG&E has had a formal supplier diversity program in place since 1981.
 We're extremely proud of our success in this area and look forward to sustaining our commitments to supplier diversity, innovation and excellence for many years to come.